-The detailed Water Management Area ISPs for the WMAs in the Central Planning Region were preceded with a process where an Overarching ISP was compiled for the Vaal River System.
-The purpose of the Overarching ISP was to develop strategies that cover issues related to the three Vaal River WMAs and relates to the interdependency that exists among the WMAs due to their geographical locations relative to each other.
+The detail Water Management Area ISPs for the WMAs in the Central Planning Region was preceded with a process where an Overarching ISP was compiled for the Orange River System.
+The purpose of the Overarching ISP was to develop strategies that cover issues related to both of the Orange River WMAs and relates to the interdependency that exists among the WMAs due to their geographical locations relative to each other.
 The overarching ISPs fall in the same category as the NWRS as it guides the management of water resources affecting more than one WMA while the ISPs for each individual WMA fall in the category of a CMS.